neuhausmatheus/templates-pipelines/README.md

 ## Available Templates
 The following templates are currently available:

-build-test-deploy.yml: A workflow that builds, tests, and deploys a project to a specified environment.
+argocd_gke_jmeter.yml: A workflow that builds, tests, and deploys a project to GKE using ArgoCD and JMeter for continuous deployment testing.

-jmeter-test-deploy.yml: A workflow that tests an application using JMeter, and deploys it if the tests pass.
+We also have a automated roll back in case of failure.

-triggered-build.yml: A workflow that triggers a build whenever a new commit is pushed to the repository.
+matrix_spring.yml: A workflow that build and test a spring boot using matrix for multiple versions testing.

-scheduled-build.yml: A workflow that runs on a schedule to perform various tasks, such as backing up data or running automated tests.

-service-containers.yml: A workflow that uses service containers to run a Spring Boot application.
+service_containers_spring.yml: A workflow that spins up 2 service containers to test an spring boot application integration against ElasticSearch and CassandraDB.

+triggers_matrixes_concurrency_caching_service_containers.yml: A workflow
+that uses all this features to deploy, test and maybe roll back a spring boot application.

 ## Contributing